inside.ewu.edu

 Pre-requisites: MUSC 120 or placement exam.

-This class consists of: keyboard harmonization, improvisation, score-reading, sight-reading, repertoire, accompanying skills, technique, scales and chords.
+Consists of keyboard harmonization with secondary chords, improvisation, basic score-reading, sight-reading, repertoire, accompanying skills, technique, scales, and chords.

 MUSC 122.
 PIANO CLASS III FOR MAJORS.
 1 Credit.